Velocet/iown-homecontrol/docs/devices/somfy/ConnectivityKit/README.md

 ### Kizbox II

-> The lights display the product’s operating mode:
+> The lights display the product's operating mode:
 >
 > - During *Boot Phase*
->   - Orange: Kizbox® is booting.
+>   - Orange: Kizbox&reg; is booting.
 >   - Red (Blinking): Updating software.
 >   - Orange (Blinking): Initialization before entering standard operating mode.
 > During *Standard Operating Mode*
->   - Green: Kizbox® is connected to the cloud.
+>   - Green: Kizbox&reg; is connected to the cloud.
->   - Red: Kizbox® not connected to the cloud.
+>   - Red: Kizbox&reg; not connected to the cloud.
->   - Blue (Blinking): Kizbox® is pairing (local mode).
+>   - Blue (Blinking): Kizbox&reg; is pairing (local mode).
 >     - Pressing the CFG button for 2 seconds initiates pairing to local mode.
 >       If no pairing is completed within 60 seconds, the product returns to standard operating mode.
 >   - Blue: product is paired in local mode.
 >     - CFG Button: Short press cancels local mode pairing.
->     - If Kizbox® connected to the cloud: light turns green.
+>     - If Kizbox&reg; connected to the cloud: light turns green.
->     - If Kizbox® not connected to the cloud: light turns red.
+>     - If Kizbox&reg; not connected to the cloud: light turns red.
 >
 > Buttons allow the following interactions:
 >